 Meetings and Workshops

 Our Program Committee uses member surveys and feedback to develop programs and workshops that help technical communication professionals stay ahead of the curve.
 Examples of programs in our programs Using Sharepoint as a Content Management System, Grassroots Documentation Testing, Mobile Application Development, and Social Media for Technical Communicators.
 Meetings are structured to allow time for networking (and some meetings, like Member Appreciation Night, are nothing but social!).
-Visit our Monthly Programming page to see what’s coming up!
+Visit our Programs and Events page to see what’s coming up!

 Thursdays @ STC Chicago